apiato/documentation/docs/general/faq.md

-Back to that future feature, here’s how it works: imagine you can add all your endpoints “routes files” with no implementation and then implement them one by one “similar to TDD/BDD” with the help of a command that tells what you already have been completed and what needs to be completed.. as well as what Tasks are available to be used from any Action..
+Back to that future feature, here’s how it works: imagine you can add all your endpoints “routes files” with no implementation and then implement them one by one “similar to TDD/BDD” with the help of a command that tells what you already have been completed and what needs to be completed... as well as what Tasks are available to be used from any Action..

 ### How are Service Providers auto-loaded? {#how-are-service-providers-auto-loaded}